Contest A Citation

 Trial by Written Declaration

 A trial by written declaration is a procedure where, instead of appearing in Court, an individual protests his/her case by mail.
-The individual mails in a written statement on a Trial by Written Declaration form explaining and outlining the facts and events of the case.
+The individual sends the amount due in advance (“posts bail”) and files a statement on a Trial by Written Declaration form (paper or online), explaining and outlining the facts and events of the case.
 The individual may include any documentary evidence that could help his/her case.
 A written report by the citing officer will be subpoenaed.
 The Commissioner will review all documentation and the ruling will be issued by mail.